V-MalM/VBA-challenge/README.md

 #  VBA scripting to analyze stock market data
 #### Project Description

-* VBA Excel macro that reads stocks from the workboox with each worksheet containing one year's data and output the following information:
+* VBA Excel macro that reads excel workbook containing stock data, (each worksheet containing one year's data) and outputs the following information:
   * The ticker symbol.
   * Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
   * The percent change from opening price at the beginning of a given year to the closing price at the end of that year.
   * The total stock volume.

 * Conditional formatting that highlights positive change in green and negative change in red.
-* It also creates an additional summary table with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
+* It also creates an additional summary table with the
+   * Greatest % increase
+   * Greatest % decrease
+   * Greatest total volume.

 ![Stock_Report_14](https://user-images.githubusercontent.com/81383838/119068685-4d74a100-b9aa-11eb-8423-27c711b66c27.jpg)
 #### Sequence of execution